Pupil Premium

 The school office will be able to tell you what you need to do to register your child as eligible.

-From September 2014, all children in Reception and Years 1 and 2 will qualify for free school meals, regardless of their family income, but only the children who would have qualified for free meals under the above income-based criteria will receive the pupil premium.
+All children in Reception and Years 1 and 2 qualify for free school meals, regardless of their family income, but only the children who would have qualified for free meals under the above income-based criteria will receive the pupil premium.

 If your child qualifies for free school meals, it’s important that you tell the school office – even if they take a packed lunch – as this enables the school to claim pupil premium.